TracyChacon/getting-started-with-rails-guide/README.md

     - **Controller Strong Parameters:** Modified `products_controller.rb` to permit the `:description` parameter.
     - **Show View Display:** Updated `app/views/products/show.html.erb` to render `@product.description`.

+14. File Uploads with Active Storage - Implement direct file uploads for product featured images with Active Storage

+    This section enhances product management by integrating Active Storage for direct file uploads, specifically for a featured image.

+    This builds upon the existing Active Text functionality, allowing for a dedicated featured image per product.

+    Users can now upload and display a dedicated featured image for each product, alongside the existing rich text capabilities.

+    Key changes include:

+    - **Product Model Update:** Added `has_one_attached :featured_image` to the `Product` model.
+    - **Form Integration:** Updated `app/views/products/_form.html.erb` to include a file upload field for `:featured_image`.
+    - **Controller Strong Parameters:** Modified `products_controller.rb` to permit the `:featured_image` parameter.
+    - **Show View Display:** Added logic to `app/views/products/show.html.erb` to display the featured image if attached.

 ## Credits and Acknowledgements

 This project is based on and follows the official [Ruby on Rails Guides: Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) tutorial.